 Ensuring good governance and the correct stewardship of finances are essential to the running of the charity.
 For more details contact Sylvia.

 Whether supporting new members or encouraging new groups to form, membership to the Mothers’ Union involves fun, faith and fellowship.
-For more details contact Jill.
+For more details contact Jean.

 Mothers’ Union Enterprises (MUe)